Opera (web browser)

 Opera is a multi-platform web browser developed by its namesake company Opera.
 The current edition of the browser is based on Chromium.
 Opera is available on Windows, macOS, Linux, Android, and iOS (Safari WebKit engine).
 Opera offers two mobile versions, called Opera Mobile and Opera Mini.

-Opera was first developed at the Norwegian Telecommunications Agency, as part of the MultiTorg project.
+Opera was first developed at Telenor as part of the MultiTorg project.
 After four beta versions, the first stable version was released on 10 April 1995, making it one of the oldest desktop web browsers to exist.
 It was commercial software for its first ten years and had its own proprietary layout engine, Presto.
 In 2013, it switched from the Presto engine to Chromium.

-In 2019, Opera introduced Opera GX, a gaming-themed version of Opera with additional features related to gaming.
+In 2019, Opera introduced Opera GX, a gaming-themed version of Opera with additional gaming-related features.
 The browser has a feature called mods which made it possible to change the look of the browser with dynamic backgrounds, custom Opera logos, etc.

 In 2025, Opera released Opera Air, a more lightweight version of the browser designed with a focus on mindfulness and user well-being.
 It integrates standard browsing functionalities with tools aimed at reducing digital stress and enhancing productivity.

+In the same year, Opera released Opera Neon, an AI agentic browser which has similar functions to ChatGPT Atlas.

 Ownership and location

-According to Opera Limited's 20-F filing for the fiscal year ending December 31 2024 to the US Securities and Exchange Commission (required as it is listed on NASDAQ), Opera Limited is incorporated in Cayman Islands, and is a subsidiary of Kunlun Tech Co, which is based in Beijing and listed on the Shenzhen Stock Exchange.
+According to Opera Limited's 20-F filing for the fiscal year ending 31 December 2024 to the US Securities and Exchange Commission (required as it is listed on NASDAQ), Opera Limited is incorporated in Cayman Islands, and is a subsidiary of Kunlun Tech Co, which is based in Beijing and listed on the Shenzhen Stock Exchange.

 Opera Limited wholly owns Opera Holdings AS, which in turn wholly owns Opera Services AS, which in turn wholly owns Opera Norway AS (all incorporated in Norway).
 The filing notes "Our corporate headquarters is located in Oslo, Norway.
-Our principal technical development facilities are located in Wroclaw, Poland, Dundee, Scotland, Beijing, China and both Linköping and Gothenburg, Sweden".
+Our principal technical development facilities are located in Wroclaw, Poland; Dundee, Scotland; Beijing, China, and both Linköping and Gothenburg, Sweden".

 The filing notes that Opera is owned by Chinese company Kunlun Tech Co: "In 2021, Kunlun, a Chinese public company and our largest investor, increased its ownership stake in us beyond 50%, and as a result we became a consolidated subsidiary of Kunlun … as a subsidiary of Kunlun, we are additionally subject to certain of the listing rules of the Shenzhen Stock Exchange and Chinese corporate governance standards."

-James Yahui Zhou, the controlling shareholder of Kunlun, is both Chair of Opera's Board and its CEO: "As of the date of this annual report, Kunlun, a Chinese public company listed on the Shenzhen Stock Exchange, indirectly owns 68.8% of our issued and outstanding ordinary shares.
-As such, we are a consolidated subsidiary of Kunlun.
-In addition, Mr. Zhou, our chairman of the board and chief executive officer, is also a controlling shareholder of Kunlun.
-As a result of the foregoing, Kunlun and Mr. Zhou have the ability to control or exert significant influence over important corporate matters."
+James Yahui Zhou, the controlling shareholder of Kunlun, is executive chairman of Opera's board: "As of the date of this annual report, Kunlun, a Chinese public company listed on the Shenzhen Stock Exchange, indirectly owns 68.8% of our issued and outstanding ordinary shares.
+As such, we are a consolidated subsidiary of Kunlun."